NVIDIA Corporation

 “CLAIMS ADMINISTRATOR” - means LegalEASE; or its subsidiary.

-CONTESTED DIVORCE” - refers to a divorce proceeding that requires more than 5 hours of attorney time, involves disputed issues and both parties are represented by an attorney.
+CONTESTED DIVORCE” - refers to a divorce proceeding that requires more than 5 hours of attorney time, and involves disputed issues and both parties are represented by an attorney.

 “DOMESTIC PARTNER” – means the Member’s domestic partner as defined by the jurisdiction in which the Member primarily resides.